Find schools that offer these popular programs

 - Multimedia and Digital Communication

 - Journalism and Communications Course: Because of the shift from newspapers and magazines to online media, this class is integral to digital and television production.
 Students learn all aspects of production for radio and online video newscasts, including allocation of budget money and production scheduling.
 The class may also cover post-production marketing.
-Real-world projects uploaded to the Internet give students hands-on experience.
+Creating real-world projects uploaded to the Internet gives students hands-on experience in this course.

 - Screenwriting Course: In this class, students learn about the full screenwriting process from creative inspiration to screen adaptation.
 Generally offered in the middle of the program, this class may include writing workshops but focuses on the producer's approach to scripts.
 At the advanced level, students may write a full-length screenplay as a course-long project.
 The online course generally includes movie-watching and prerecorded lectures.